jjwong0915/collision-avoidance/README.md

-# Seminar in automatic drone collision avoidance system
+# Real-time Collision Avoidance System for Drone
-This repository consists of four directories, each of them represents a stage of the seminar.
+This repository consists of four directories, each of them represents a stage of the project.

 ## Common information